laliiosorio/PEC3-HTML-CSS-II/README.md

-# Single page Monument
+# Chess Tailwind

-This is a page for the PEC 1 work of the HTML & CSS II subject.
+This is a page for the PEC 3 work of the HTML & CSS II subject.
 The project is created on the UOC's Boilerplate.

 # UOC Boilerplate